phac-nml/ncov2019-artic-nf/README.md

 ```
 nextflow run phac-nml/ncov2019-artic-nf [-profile conda,slurm,lsf,nml] --cache /path/to/conda_cache_dir/ --nanopolish --prefix "output_file_prefix" --basecalled_fastq /path/to/directory --fast5_pass /path/to/directory --sequencing_summary /path/to/sequencing_summary.txt --irida /path/to/samplesheet_with_names.tsv --upload_irida /path/to/irida_uploader/config
 ```

-*IMPORTANT:* When running this pipeline it is important to specify your conda cache directory with `--cache 'path/to/cacheDir'` as generation of the ncov-tools env is extremly slow even with mamba.
-It should resolve but if not, you will have to install it yourself with `mamba env create -f=./ncov-tools/environment.yml -p path/to/cacheDir/ncovtools-<hash>`.
-The hash is from the nextflow and you will find it in the error for making the environment

 ------------